 When making a payment, then often the destination address receives a round number of bitcoin.
 Because the input is usually a non-round number, the other output will also be a non-round number.
 This makes it clear that the non-round number output is the change back to the sender.

 A [0.1293 0112 btc] --> B [0.0500 0000 btc] C [0.0792 9962 btc] (= change)

-In order to protect your privacy, add (or remove when possible) a couple sats from the payment amount to obfuscate which output is your change and which one is the payment.
+In order to protect your privacy, add (or remove when possible) a couple of sats from the payment amount to obfuscate which output is your change and which one is the payment.

 A CoinJoin has many unequal value inputs, and creates several equal value anonset outputs, as well as unequal value outputs, making it clear that these are the change outputs.

 This is why the CoinJoin change has only 1 anonset .

 C [1 btc] A [6 btc] --> D [1 btc] B [3 btc] E [5 btc] (= change A) F [2 btc] (= change B)